 In addition to setting a default bid, you can set custom bids for each keyword.
 If you set a custom bid for a particular keyword, this bid amount will override the default bid you initially set when you created your ad group.
 We recommend custom bidding for advanced advertisers who want more control of their pay-per-click rates.

 You can have Bing Ads manage or set your bids for you automatically.
-To learn more, check out Automatically optimize your campaign with bid strategies.
+To learn more, check out Let Bing Ads manage your bids with bid strategies.

 Remember to review your performance data a day or two after you change your bid.
 You can use the Change History Graph to see each action made to your campaign over time, and the Top Movers Report to quickly identify improvement areas.
 Regularly reviewing your changes with these tools helps show if you bid too high or low, so that you can make adjustments.